 So do you need to do the loading phase?
 The loading phase is the first week of taking the supplement.
-The idea is to load up on creatine before tapering off to the lesser amount (maintenance phase).
-I don't believe the loading phase is needed -and some research shows its not necessary too.
+The idea is to load up on creatine before tapering off to a lesser amount (maintenance phase).
+I don't believe the loading phase is needed -and some research shows the loading phase is not necessary too.

 Creatine And Kids: Research

-While there are many hundreds of studies on creatine supplementation, I was curious if anyone actually gave it to kids to see what happened.
+While there are hundreds of studies on creatine supplementation, I was curious if anyone gave it to kids to see what happened.
 So, I searched the National Library of Medicine (Pubmed.gov) for the following search terms

 - Creatine supplementation kids

-and located this study where the supplement – or placebo was given to 12 kids, age 15-20 each for 12 weeks.
-The dosage used was 0.11 gram per kilogram of body weight per day.
-How much is that? well, if a child weighing 100 pounds, this would be 6.8 grams.
+and located this study where the supplement – or placebo was given to 12 kids, ages 15-20 each, for 12 weeks.
+The dosage used was 0.11 grams per kilogram of body weight per day.
+How much is that? well, if a child weighs 100 pounds, this would be 6.8 grams.
 It sounds like they were using the maintenance phase dosage.

 There are not many research studies that have looked at supplementation in kids.
 What little is known suggests the side effects might be minimal but whether it makes kids stronger needs more study.

 So why so little kid-specific research?
 Remember, research is often conducted on adults who are of legal age.
-Because kids are not miniature adults, few want to take on the ethical responsibilities of giving a supplement to someone who doesn't might fully understand what they are doing.
+Because kids are not miniature adults, few want to take on the ethical responsibilities of giving a supplement to someone who might not fully understand what they are doing.